French Embassy Masters Scholarships South Africa 2023 – 2024

 - Cost-sharing commitment letter from the corresponding organisation

-DOCUMENTS TO READ BEFORE APPLYING FOR THE EMBASSY OF FRANCE SCHOLARSHIP PROGRAMME
+IMPORTANT DOCUMENTS TO READ BEFORE APPLYING FOR THE FRANCE SOUTH AFRICA SCHOLARSHIP PROGRAMME

-CLOSING DATE FOR THE EMBASSY OF FRANCE SCHOLARSHIP
+CLOSING DATE FOR THE FRANCE SOUTH AFRICA SCHOLARSHIP

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)